jmariscal-harana/dummy-problems/README.md

 > The `pets_baseline.ckpt` checkpoint can be downloaded from [Google Drive](https://drive.google.com/drive/folders/12ps_EMCZIZQETBm3mvWmZ7_Y4iw_uRms).
 To avoid code modifications, save the checkpoint under a newly created `weights/` folder.

 # Example 3: train a DQN to solve the cart pole problem
-This notebook uses code from https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html and https://github.com/pythonlessons/CartPole_reinforcement_learning to train a Deep Q-Network from scratch.
+Run `notebooks/dqn_cartpole.ipynb` to train a Deep Q-Network from scratch.
+This notebook is based on code from https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html and https://github.com/pythonlessons/CartPole_reinforcement_learning.